andrewburger/andrewburger.github.io/_posts/2023-08-18-life-is-really-simple.md

 >
 > ~ *Confucius*

 May your desires be simple yet focused, your interests rich and complex, and your experiences unexpectedly remarkable.
-May your life as a whole be meaningful and sufficiently complicated.[^fn-followup]
+May your life be meaningful and sufficiently complicated.[^fn-followup]

 [^fn-followup]: For more detail, read [here](/life-should-be-complicated).